h2oai/h2o-2/h2o-docs/source/datascience/gbm.rst

 **BETA: Standalone Scoring:**

-  As a beta feature still undergoing testing, GBM models now offer users an option to download a generated GBM model in java code.
-This new feature can be accessed by clicking **Java Model** in the upper right corner.
-When the model is small enough, the java code for the model will be made available to inspect from within the GUI, larger models can be inspected after users have downloaded the model.
+  To download a generated GBM model in Java code format, click the **Java Model** button in the upper right corner.
+If the model is small enough, the Java code for the model can be inspected in the GUI; larger models can be inspected after downloading the model.

+  To download the model:

+  #.
+Open the terminal window.
-  To download the model open the terminal window, create a directory where the model will be saved, set the new directory as the working directory and follow the curl and java compile commands displayed in the instructions at the top of the java model.
+  #.
+Create a directory location for the model.
+  #.
+Set the new directory as the working directory.
+  #.
+Follow the curl and java compile commands displayed in the instructions at the top of the Java model.

 ..
 Image:: GBMjavaout.png
    :width: 70 %

+""""""""

 Reference
 """""""""